-The game is preset at the Veteran level.
-This is the level at which we consider the game to be balanced.
-To make the combats easier, choose either the Novice (easiest) or Squire level.
-To make the combats more difficult, choose either the Adept or Champion (hardest) level.
+NOVICE SQUIRE VETERAN ADEPT CHAMPION EXIT The game is preset at the Veteran level.
+This is the level at which we consider the game to be "balanced."
+To make the combat encounters easier, choose either the Novice (easiest) or Squire level.
+To make the combat more difficult, choose either the Adept or Champion

-When you choose to make the game more difficult, you are rewarded by receiving more experience points from your combats.
-When you choose to make the game easier, you are penalized by receiving less experience points from your combats.
+When you choose to make the game more difficult, you are rewarded by receiving more experience points from your combat encounter.
+When you choose to make the game easier, you are penalized by receiving fewer experience points from your combat encounter.

 Receiving less experience points will slow the rate at which your characters advance levels.

 Advancing at a slower rate will give you less powerful characters which, in the long run, may more than offset the benefits of playing at an "easy" level.

 FIX is used to heal many wounded characters with a single command.
-All characters with first level clerical spells will memorize as many Cure Light Wounds as they can, cast them on the party, and then rememorize their previously memorized spells automatically.
+All characters with first level clerical spells will memorize as many Cure Light Wounds as they can, cast them on the party, and then rememorize their previous spells automatically.
 FIX takes game time and may be interrupted by an encounter.
 FIX will not return HP to diseased characters, a Cure Disease spell must first be cast upon them.